aaronbarrichello/lockbit-memory-forensics/README.md

 # LockBit Ransomware — Memory Forensics & Incident Response

-> Case study: full memory forensics investigation of a Windows 7 workstation compromised by LockBit ransomware, using Volatility 3.
-Completed as part of a SOC Analyst technical assessment.

 ## Overview

 A Windows 7 SP1 workstation exhibited signs of ransomware infection.
 Given a raw VMware memory snapshot (`.vmem`), this investigation reconstructs the full attack timeline — from initial execution to lateral movement — using memory forensics alone (no disk image was provided).